Java: Print String

 Some Syntax Details

-is a function of this class.
-Functions defined inside a class is called the class's “method”. “main” is the primary method of any program.
+The main is a main method of this class.
+Procedures defined inside a class is called the class's “method”. “main” is the primary method of any program.
 That is, there is one “main” method in any Java program.

 Do not worry about these details.
 We'll cover them each later.
 If you are not clear about the general concepts of Object Oriented Programing, you should now read: Object Oriented Programing (OOP) Jargons and Complexities .